amplelabs/OpenChalmersUI/README.md

 - Bot Name: from your AWS Lex console after build / publish stage
 - Bot Alias: from your AWS Lex console after build / publish stage

+For more information, see the README.md from OpenChalmersBot project.

 ### Run

 You can run the chatbot locally, with hot-reloading, on the address http://localhost:8080 by typing: